Debunking Myths of ABA Therapy

 This approach not only enhances communication and social skills but also equips individuals with practical life skills, improving their overall quality of life and fostering greater independence as they grow.

-The goal is not to force obedience but to equip individuals with the skills and confidence to communicate their needs, make choices, and navigate their world with greater autonomy.
+Modern ABA prioritizes empowerment and independence.
+The goal isn't obedience — it's equipping individuals with the skills and confidence to communicate their needs, make choices, and navigate their world with more autonomy.

 Modern ABA's focus on independence and self-confidence